janosgyerik/writing-markdown-well/README.md

 Why this guide?
 ---------------

 This is a collection of tips and recommendations when using Markdown, based on my experience of writing and reading a lot in this format.
 This is highly opinionated stuff, and you might not agree with everything.
 My goal is to prevent the most common issues mentioned above.

-If some feature is not mentioned in this guide, it's most probably because I don't recommend it.

-I'd like to hear your opinion and possibly improve this guide.

 Why care about the plain text form?
 -----------------------------------